ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-A short-lived cookie marks that a retry already happened, so the second failure shows an error instead of redirecting
+A short-lived cookie records whether a retry has already occurred.
+A second failure returns an error instead of redirecting
 again.
-The cookie is cleared on that error, and expires by itself after two minutes so a later genuine login is not
+The cookie is cleared on that error, and expires automatically after two minutes so the next login is not
 affected.

 ### The login window is 10 minutes {id="errors-state"}